Zhanel77/Final-Machine-learning/Readme.md

 # Toxic Comment Classifier (Multi-Label Classification)

-This project is a **Machine Learning web application** that detects toxic characteristics in text comments.
-The model performs **multi-label classification** to identify the following categories:
+A Machine Learning web application that detects toxic characteristics in user-generated text comments.
+The model performs **multi-label classification** to identify toxic attributes such as:

 - `toxic`
 - `severe_toxic`